 (3) The restrictions to the distribution of profits and payment of dividends according to Luxembourg Law are disclosed in note 18.

 (4) Mainly related to change in the fair value of U.S. dollar-denominated Argentine bonds.
-For more information see note 20.

-(5) Mainly related to GPC acquisition.
+(5) Mainly related to Global Pipe Company ("GPC") acquisition.